World War II Memorial: Criticism of the design and style

 There were also aesthetic objections to the design.
 A critic from the Boston Herald described the monument as "vainglorious, demanding of attention and full of trite imagery."

 The Philadelphia Inquirer argued that "this pompous style was also favored by Hitler and Mussolini" The Washington Post described it as "overbearing", "bombastic", and a "hodgepodge of cliche and Soviet-style pomposity" with "the emotional impact of a slab of granite".

-Some supporters said that the design evoked federal architecture during the New Deal period, influenced by an austere interpretation of Art Deco/Beaux Arts styles.
-This view, and the monument, were dismissed by one prominent architecture critic as "knee-jerk historicism".
+The monument was dismissed by one prominent architecture critic as "knee-jerk historicism".

 The design unveiled by President Bill Clinton included 50 columns honoring the 48 states of the Union during World War II and two of the eight non-state jurisdictions at the time of the war: the territories of Alaska and Hawaii that subsequently were admitted into the Union.
 On June 2, 1997, the Puerto Rico Legislative Assembly approved a Concurrent Resolution requesting the addition of a column honoring the territory of Puerto Rico's participation in the war effort.
 Its author, Sen. Kenneth McClintock, began a lobbying campaign.
 Eventually, the number of columns was raised to 56, honoring the 48 states, the District of Columbia, and the seven U.S. territories at the time: Alaska, Hawaii, Puerto Rico, Guam, American Samoa, the Philippines, and the United States Virgin Islands.